A Douro Valley day trip is an absolute must for wine lovers in Portugal. Here’s how to have the best day trip from Porto to Douro Valley!

 Manuel talked us through all the different flavours of each wine and I immediately feel in love with the Quinta do Crasto Tinta Roriz, a bold red that tasted of cherries and plums and notes of oak.

 Still, we were in Porto so it’d be rude of me not to talk about the port.

 Much like with champagne only coming from the Champagne region in France, port is only considered to be port if it’s produced in the Douro Valley.

-Now as my parents will attest to, I drink port wine like I drink my red wine, and it was great to experience one of my favourite drinks in the birthplace of it.
+Now as my parents will attest to, I drink port wine like I drink water, and it was great to experience one of my favourite drinks in the birthplace of it.
 It really lived up to all my expectations!

-After we got through our sixth bottle of wine (you can probably tell I lost count), the sun was starting to set.
+After we got through our sixth bottle of wine (or was it seventh?
+I lost count…), the sun was starting to set.